-This type of speaking difficulty can also create its own problems - problems that may increase your anxiety in the future.
-We'll explore why difficulty speaking occurs and how you can effectively overcome it.
+This difficulty with speaking normally can also create its own problems - problems that may increase your anxiety in the future.
+We'll explore why these speaking difficulties occur and how you can effectively overcome them.

 What it's Like to Have Trouble Speaking

-Difficulty speaking is both a mental problem - where you can't get yourself to talk in public - and a physical problem, where it feels like your mouth can't move correctly or like your tongue is too big.
+Difficulty speaking is both a psychological problem, where you’re fearful about speaking in social situations; and a physical problem, where it feels like your mouth can't move correctly or like your tongue is too big.
 These symptoms occur with various types of anxiety.
-Learn more by taking my free anxiety test now.

-The best way to understand this is to go over the reasons that you may have trouble speaking.
+The best way to understand this phenomenon is by going over possible reasons that you may have trouble speaking.
 These include:

-- Fear of Being Judged - The fear of being judged is an example of difficulty speaking that represents a mental issue, and it's extremely common in social phobia (but it affects nearly everyone with anxiety in some way).
-Many people experience this deadly fear of being judged by others, and they're afraid that if they talk they'll have people look down on them.
-The fear of the response in general may also be an example of this type of mindset.
+- Fear of Being Judged The fear of being judged is an example of a mental and emotional difficulty that can make it hard to speak naturally in front of others.
+This is extremely common in social anxiety disorder, but it can affect anyone with anxiety to some extent.
+Many people experience this fear, where they feel that if they talk they'll have people look down on them.

 Reinforcing the Anxiety

 Unfortunately, difficulty speaking can reinforce the anxiety that stops you from speaking in the first place.
-For example, if you have social phobia, you may find that your anxiety talks you out of speaking in public.
-That makes you more anxious as you sit there and feel awkward.
-When/if you do speak, you'll often feel a flood of anxiety as a result, and that will make you more nervous the next time you're in a situation when you need to speak.
+For example, if you have social anxiety disorder, you may find that your anxiety stops you from taking up the challenge of speaking in public.

 Similarly, if you feel like your muscles are not cooperating with you or you can't physically get the words out, it can feel really disturbing as though something is wrong with your muscles or your brain.
 Nothing is wrong of course - that anxiety is simply contributing to this feeling - but it can feel as though something must be terribly wrong for you to suffer through these problems.